 3. Actively pursues continuing education

-If a caregiver is not working with an agency, then he or she will be responsible for their own continuing education opportunities.
-Look for a caregiver who seeks out trainings and other opportunities to further their education.
+If caregivers are not working with an agency, they will be responsible for their continuing education opportunities.
+Look for a caregiver seeking training and other opportunities to further their education.

 4. Previous experience with your loved one’s health conditions

-You will want to find a caregiver who is experienced with providing care for any conditions your parent has.
-Alzheimer’s care is very different from rehabilitative care, so look for a caregiver who can accommodate your parent’s specific needs.
+You will want to find a caregiver experienced with providing care for your parent’s requirements.
+Alzheimer’s care differs significantly from rehabilitative care, so look for a caregiver who can accommodate your parent’s specific needs.

 5. Ability to relate with your loved one on a more personal level

-Your parent or loved one will appreciate having a caregiver whom they can relate to.
-At Cahoon Care, we find that many of our clients enjoy caregivers with similar interests and life experiences.
+Your parent or loved one will appreciate having a caregiver they can relate to.
+Many clients enjoy caregivers with similar interests and life experiences at Cahoon Care.